4 Veteran Owned Businesses (Veteran Entrepreneurs) to Know

 Robbins & Dempsey’s goal is to make MILLIE a one-stop shop and the most visible and trusted resource for veterans and military families that are PCSing.

-3. Sword and Plough, founded by Emily Núñez Cavness, active duty officer in the U.S. Army Military Intelligence Corps & Betsy Núñez
+Founded by Emily Núñez Cavness, active duty officer in the U.S. Army Military Intelligence Corps & Betsy Núñez

 Sword & Plough founders, sisters Emily Núñez Cavness and Betsy Núñez, grew up in a military family.
 Emily’s experiences serving in the Army inspired her to start Sword & Plough with the mission to strengthen civil-military understanding, empower veteran employment, and reduce waste.